Common CIS mistakes and how to avoid them

-Current Aggregate Levy rate, registration requirements, exemptions for recycled and secondary aggregates, returns and payment deadlines, and the interaction between Aggregate Levy and Construction Industry Scheme (CIS) deductions.
+Current Aggregates Levy rate, registration requirements, exemptions for recycled and secondary aggregates, returns and payment deadlines, and the interaction between the Aggregates Levy and Construction Industry Scheme (CIS) deductions.

 Register with HMRC before you commercially exploit sand, gravel or crushed rock.
 Pay £2 per tonne and file a quarterly return by the last working day after each quarter.
 You do not need to register if you only use recycled or secondary aggregates.
 Late registration costs up to £250 per day plus unpaid levy and interest.

 The Aggregates Levy is an environmental tax on the commercial exploitation of sand, gravel, and crushed rock in the United Kingdom.
 If your construction business extracts or commercially exploits virgin aggregate, you must register with HMRC and account for the levy.
+The levy also applies to imported aggregate - it arises on first commercial exploitation in the UK, and the importer normally registers and accounts for it.

 Several categories of aggregate are exempt from the levy: